Forever Unbridled: 2016: four-year-old season

 Forever Unbridled began her four-year-old campaign in the Grade III Houston Ladies Classic on January 30, 2016 at Sam Houston Race Park.
 She settled in fourth place behind Cassatt, who set moderate opening fractions.
 Forever Unbridled began her move on the far turn and moved by a tiring Cassatt in the stretch to win by 1 3/4 lengths.

 She then entered the Apple Blossom Handicap at Oaklawn Park on April 15, where her main rival was the 2014 champion filly Untapable.
 Untapable set the early pace with Forever Unbridled stalking in third place on the outside.
 On the turn, Forever Unbridled made her move with longshot Streamline, then pulled away down the stretch to win by 2 1/4 lengths.
 It was her third straight stakes win and first at the Grade I level.

 On June 11, Forever Unbridled finished second to Cavorting in the Ogden Phipps Stakes at Belmont Park.
 She then finished third in the Personal Ensign Stakes at Saratoga on August 27.

 On October 1, she was made the 3-5 favorite in the Beldame Stakes, the major east coast prep for the Breeders' Cup Distaff.
 On a muddy track, she rated behind a slow early pace before "inhaling them all" down the stretch to win by 2 1/4 lengths.
 "I think there's more to come," said Stewart.
 "She's tough, she really is."

 The 2016 Breeders' Cup Distaff, held at Santa Anita Park on November 4, featured one of the strongest fields in its history.
-It was headlined by the undefeated champion Songird, three-time Eclipse Award winner Beholder and Stellar Wind, who had beaten Beholder twice in the lead up to the Distaff.
+It was headlined by the undefeated champion Songbird, three-time Eclipse Award winner Beholder and Stellar Wind, who had beaten Beholder twice in the lead up to the Distaff.
 Forever Unbridled was largely overlooked at odds of 15-1.
 In a dramatic race, Beholder nosed Songbird at the wire for the win, with Forever Unbridled putting in a strong run to finish third.